StuckInTheStack/Kali2020SetUp/README.md

    /logs          =log files for saving bash output and input  <br>
    /Pictures/Wallpapers =just because  <br>
 <p></p>
-<p>The sctipt uses the included aliases file to add to /home/kali/.bash_aliases if .bash_aliases isn't already present.
+<p>The script uses the included aliases file to add to /home/kali/.bash_aliases if .bash_aliases isn't already present.
 I download some wallpapers I prefer.
 Feel free to use the tools in the repository here, but customize the script and folders to your taste.
 The script will add about 25GB to your installation ( 10Gb with the -noteverything argument).
 It checks for enough disk space beforehand so it doesn't crash hard.</p>
 <p></p>
-<p>Use from root shell with  <strong>./kali2020setup.sh -noteverything -keepdirs</strong>  ( at the start, you will need to enter a password or {enter} to access your host share )<br>
+<p>Use from root shell with  <strong>./kali2020setup.sh</strong>  ( at the start, you will need to enter a password or {enter} to access your host share )<br>
   Possile Command line arguments:  <br>
     <strong>-noteverything</strong> = Prevents default action of loading every Kali package ( Script will only use about 10Gb instead of 25Gb )<br>
     <strong>-keepdirs</strong> = Stops deletion of the Public,Videos,Templates, and Music  <br>